taksaru/Game-Guides/BOTW/07 - Woodland.md

 * Korok 183: Pinwheel Shooting to NW
 * Korok 184: Acorn in Log to W
 * Entrance to Thyphlo Ruins to NE
-  * Fire Rods in the ruins
+  * Fire Rod Chests in the ruins
 * Shrine Quest: Shrouded Shrine to N in Forest
   * Ketow Wawai Shrine (31/120)
   * Hinox (10/40)